Whitson: Church of St Mary

 Bradney (1933) notes the church as "remarkable for its fine tower with a pinnacle at one corner."
-The church is now closed, is in a very poor state of repair, and has been placed on the council's register for Buildings at Risk.
+The church closed, as it was in a very poor state of repair, and was placed on the council's register for Buildings at Risk.
 The churchyard, which is well maintained, may still be accessed by means of a public footpath through private land.
 In November 2018 it was stated that plans to convert the church to a private residence were likely to be rejected because of flood risk.
 Concerns were also raised over a stained glass window, dedicated to the memory of Herbert and Alice Stevens, paid for by their 14 children.

-In 2021, planning permission to convert the church into residential accommodation was granted by Newport City Council.
+In 2021 planning permission to convert the church into residential accommodation was granted by Newport City Council and the church was sold at auction in February 2022.

 Whitson Court

 Whitson Court is a neo-classical house.
 Built in the grounds of a medieval tithe barn linked to Goldcliff Priory and on the site of an earlier house, the present property was built for William Phillips (1752–1836), High Sheriff for Monmouthshire, in about 1791 and is a Grade II* listed building, retaining many original features.
 Originally believed to have been designed by Anthony Keck, who had designed a similar property at Iscoed in Carmarthenshire, Whitson House had many Nash-inspired additions including the unsupported cantilever stone spiral staircase in the hall, similar to that of Ffynone House at Manordeifi in Pembrokeshire, with an arched door frame underneath and plasterwork known to have been used at other Nash houses.
 There were also false plaster windows added to the ends of the adjoining pavilions which were typical of John Nash.
 In the same year (1791), Nash was working on his design for Newport Bridge and the lodge at Whitson Court is of a typical Nash design.

 Monumental inscriptions at Whitson Church indicate that the house was called Whitson House from at least 1789 and for most of the 19th century, but had become Whitson Court by 1903.
 Memorial stones for the Phillips family may also be found in St. Mary's church in the neighbouring village of Nash.
 (William Phillips also built Redbrick House in nearby Redwick).
 After the death of St. John Knox Rickards Phillips, in 1901 ownership of the house passed to a distant relative, Fr Oliver Rodie Vassall-Phillips CSsR.
 In consequence of the persecution of religious congregations in France, the Sacramentines of Bernay of the Perpetual Adorers of the Blessed Sacrament at the time of the expulsion in July 1903, were compelled to close their boarding-school and go into exile.
 Thirteen of the sisters retired to Belgium, and founded a house at Hal, while the rest of their community settled at Whitson Court – thanks to the generosity of Reverend Vassall-Phillips, who wrote: